ngrx/platform/projects/ngrx.io/content/guide/component/let.md

   (See ["Comparison with `*ngIf` and `async`"](#comparison-with-ngif-and-async) section)
 - Takes away the multiple usages of the `async` or `ngrxPush` pipe.
 - Allows displaying different content based on the current state of an observable.
+- Allows combining multiple observables in the template.
 - Provides a unified/structured way of handling `null` and `undefined`.
 - Provides the ability to create readable templates by using aliases for nested properties.
 - Triggers change detection using the `RenderScheduler` that behaves differently in